philsinatra/IDM232/instructor_materials/IDM232-02-variables.md

 - `sqrt()`
 - `rand()`

 ^ Just like strings, PHP has various functions available for working with numbers.
-I'm going going to go into detail with each of these, you can look up the information about these and all the available functions on php.net.
+I'm not going to go into detail with each of these, you can look up the information about these and all the available functions on php.net.
 Some examples include (_click_) converting a number to an absolute number, (_click_) raising a number to a specific power, (_click_) determining the square root of a number and (_click_) generating a random number.

 ---